lateralblast/goat/README.md

 functionality did not work.
 I found it easier to use Selenium to drive the management web interface.

-If you have not configured a certificae and thus Digest/TLS connectivity for AMT, you can connect via HTTP using the --insecure switch.
+If you have not configured a certificate and thus Digest/TLS connectivity for AMT, you can connect via HTTP using the --insecure switch.

 At the moment hostname, username and password can be stored in a file ~/.goatpass to help with automation.
 Obviously this is not totally secure even if the file is only readable by you, so I am working on a secure store method.

+If you use the --allhosts switch it will step through the hosts in ~/.goatpass.
 The format of ~/.goatpass is hostname:username:password.
-If not password is present it will prompt for one.
+If no password is present it will prompt for one.

 Todo: